chenchenzi/chenzixu/content/resources/3asr/sr5.md

 This tutorial is designed for researchers working on low-resource languages, where open-source speech materials are scarce and pre-trained models are not available.

-For the installation of MFA, please refer to [§4.1](https://chenzixu.rbind.io/resources/3asr/sr4/#41-mfa-installation) in the previous chapter.
+For the installation of MFA, please refer to [§4.1](https://chenzixu.rbind.io/resources/3asr/sr4/#41-mfa-installation) in the previous chapter or the official installation [guide](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html).

 **Table of Contents**
 - [5.1 The fieldwork dataset](#51-the-fieldwork-dataset)